lukecassidy/canvas-digital-rain/README.md

 # canvas-digital-rain
 Another HTML5 `<canvas>` project built in pure JavaScript.
-The goal here was to recreate the iconic “digital rain” effect from The Matrix.
+The goal here was to recreate the digital rain effect from The Matrix.

 ## Try It
 Open `canvas.html` in your browser.